© Crown copyright 2021

 - have been registered as a CASC or established as a charity for tax purposes for at least the 2 previous complete tax years

 - have made a successful Gift Aid claim in at least 2 of the previous 4 tax years

-For example, a charity charged a penalty on the Gift Aid claim on donations collected in tax year 2017 to 2018 couldn’t claim under GASDS until tax year 2019 to 2020.
+For example, a charity charged a penalty on the Gift Aid claim on donations collected in tax year 2017 to 2018 could not claim under GASDS until tax year 2019 to 2020.

-If a penalty has been suspended or overturned on appeal it won’t count, and you can still claim under GASDS as long as the other conditions are met.
+If a penalty has been suspended or overturned on appeal it will not count, and you can still claim under GASDS as long as the other conditions are met.

 Charities and CASCs are still able to make Gift Aid claims if they’ve been charged a penalty.